 provide financial, legal or other advice including in relation to any future transactions; or

-direct the activities of any council employee, except to the extent that such employees have been appropriately assigned to assist the internal auditor.
+direct the activities of the RFO , except to the extent that the RFOs has been asked to assist the internal auditor.

 For the avoidance of doubt, in relation to internal audit the terms ‘independent’ and ‘independence’ shall have the same meaning as described in The Practitioners Guide.